Privacy Policy

 4. Further details on credit searches, scoring and crime prevention

 We may carry out a search with a credit reference agency e.g. the Central Credit Register who will keep a record of our enquiry against your name and which may be linked to your associates (“associated records”).
 For the purposes of any application for products or services from us, you may be assessed with reference to “associated records”.
 Where any search or application is completed, or agreement entered into involving joint parties, we may record details at credit reference agencies, as a result an “association” will be created that will link your financial records.
-Details of which credit reference agency we have used are available on request.

 Please note that where your credit search was performed before October 2021, we may hold historical information about you that we obtained from the Irish Credit Bureau.